bertt/i3dm.tooling/README.md

 tooling for instanced 3D Tiles (i3dm)

-Global tooling for handling i3dm files, like getting information about the i3dm (info)
+Global tooling for handling i3dm files, like getting information about the i3dm (info), pack (create i3dm from glb and instance metadata) and unpack (extract glb and instance metadata).

-todo: add support for unpacking to glb (unpack) or creating i3dm from glb file (pack).
+todo: creating i3dm from glb file and csv's for instance metadata.

 ## API